Peperomia verticillata (Red Log Plant) Propagation by 3 Easy Methods

 - Place the set up in a well-lit and shaded place; avoid direct sunlight as it can cook the plants.

-- Water the Red Log Plant thoroughly at least 1 day before to make it easier to divide and also hasten establishment as a well hydrated plant suffers less shock and takes a shorter time to take root.
+- Water the plant thoroughly at least 1 day before to make it easier to divide and also hasten establishment.

 - Remove out the plant from its pot and carefully divide it into sections by pulling apart the roots.
 Ensure each section has adequate roots to hasten establishment.